ALL ARE INVITED! MUSIC SCHOLARSHIPS ARE TALENT-BASED AWARDS, OPEN TO ALL STUDENTS REGARDLESS OF MAJOR.

 Candidates must complete a music scholarship application and have a music instructor complete a recommendation form, both located at the bottom of this page.

 You can audition in three ways:

-(Day includes option to audition, class visits, lunch with faculty, campus tour and more.)
+(Day includes audition, class visits, lunch with faculty, campus tour and more.)

 (Scholarship Application must be completed to register for the day.
 Once application has been submitted, someone will reach out.)